David Gilmour: Legacy and impact

 According to MusicRadar, Gilmour is "a household name among the classic rock crowd, and for a lot of younger guitar fans he's the only 1970s guitarist that matters.
 For many he's the missing link between Jimi Hendrix and Eddie Van Halen."
 The MusicRader writer Billy Saefong wrote that Gilmour "isn't as flashy as Jimi Hendrix or Jimmy Page on the stage, but his guitar work outshines most for emotion."

 In 1996, Gilmour was inducted into the Rock and Roll Hall of Fame as a member of Pink Floyd.
 He has been ranked one of the greatest guitarists of all time by publications including Rolling Stone and The Daily Telegraph.
 In January 2007, Guitar World readers voted Gilmour's solos for "Comfortably Numb", "Time" and "Money" among the top 100 greatest guitar solos.
 He was voted the 36th-greatest rock singer by Planet Rock listeners in 2009.
 Rolling Stone named Gilmour the 14th-greatest guitarist of all time in 2011 and the 28th-greatest guitarist in 2023.

 Gilmour was cited by the Marillion guitarist Steve Rothery as one of his three main influences.
-John Mitchell, the guitarist of bands including It Bites and Arena, also cited Gilmour as an influence.
+John Mitchell, the guitarist of the bands It Bites and Arena, also cited Gilmour as an influence.
 In 2013, Gary Kemp, the guitarist and songwriter of Spandau Ballet and a member of Nick Mason's Saucerful of Secrets, argued that Gilmour's work on The Dark Side of the Moon "must make him the best guitar player in recent history".

 Awards and honours

-Gilmour was appointed a Commander of the Order of the British Empire (CBE) in the 2003 Birthday Honours, "for services to music".
-The award was presented to him at Buckingham Palace, on 7 November that year.
+Gilmour was appointed a Commander of the Order of the British Empire (CBE) in the 2003 Birthday Honours "for services to music".
+The award was presented to him at Buckingham Palace on 7 November that year.

 On 22 May 2008, he won the 2008 Ivor Novello Lifetime Contribution Award, recognising his excellence in music writing.
 Later that year, he was recognised for his outstanding contribution to music by the Q Awards.
-He dedicated his award to the Pink Floyd keyboardist, Richard Wright, who died in September 2008.
+He dedicated his award to the Pink Floyd keyboardist Richard Wright, who died in September 2008.
 On 11 November 2009, Gilmour received an honorary doctorate from Anglia Ruskin University.